 The product is patent pending.

 The Vehicle Access Delay Standard (VADS) has been developed for testing barriers, mostly used at temporary events.
-The UK’s Centre for the Protection of National Infrastructure (CPNI) now also accommodates the test for permanent solutions.
+The UK’s Centre for the Protection of National Infrastructure (NPSA) now also accommodates the test for permanent solutions.